 "There's one thing you just can't beat / And that's a strapless backless classical little black dress..."The Little Black Dress is pretty much what the name implies: a simple, (usually) short black dress, with little to no trimming or decoration.
 Expect very few frills, ruffles, or sequins.
 It's also most often sleeveless, strapless, has spaghetti straps, cap sleeves, or a halter-style top.
 The effect is to make an impression of grand, yet simple style, that could fit the fashion in any decade since the early 20th century.
-This dress was created during The Roaring Twenties, when fashion was in a big upheaval compared with the decades before.
+This dress was created during The Roaring '20s, when fashion was in a big upheaval compared with the decades before.
 Coco Chanel came up with a dress that would work in any evening or formal occasion, and blend in through any decade since.
 An anecdote on where did Chanel found inspiration on the dress is that while she looking at her maid, she observed upon the simplicity of the uniform and tweaked it by removing the apron and the lace trimmings, leaving only the black part of the dress.
 This versatility and ability to work with any shot made the dress immensely popular with Hollywood costume designers, which spread the dress's popularity around the world.
 Despite how it seems, this isn't really the opposite of a Pimped-Out Dress (and may rarely even overlap with Happy Holidays Dress).
 It's just the pimping out is rare, to a lesser degree, and still done in a way that makes the dress last.
 But not every style of this dress is guaranteed to last.
 Many such dresses from (stereotypically from The '80s) are more likely to be an Outdated Outfit.
-Also, while it's true that the first thing that comes in mind for the dress is the one worn by Audrey Hepburn in Breakfast at Tiffany's (as the page image above), do NOT mention it as a Chanel creation made in 1926, like most fashion articles do; it was created by Hubert de Givenchy in 1961.
-Compare Lady in Red, Woman in White, Princesses Prefer Pink, Graceful Ladies Like Purple, True Blue Femininity, Fairytale Wedding Dress, Simple Yet Opulent, High Class Gloves.
+Also, while it's true that the first thing that comes in mind for the dress is the one worn by Audrey Hepburn in Breakfast at Tiffany's (as the page image above), do NOT mention it as a Chanel creation made in 1926, like most fashion articles do.
+Though the concept of the Little Black Dress is Chanel's, the specific one Hepburn wore was created by Hubert de Givenchy in 1961.
+Compare Lady in Red, Woman in White, Princesses Prefer Pink, Graceful Ladies Like Purple, True Blue Femininity, Fairytale Wedding Dress, Simple, yet Opulent, High Class Gloves.
 Contrast Fashion Dissonance, I Was Quite a Fashion Victim.
-Not to be confused with Woman in Black (although they can overlap), Launcher of a Thousand Ships (the shipping trope formerly named this).

 open/close all folders